nixonsparrow/BookWorm/README.md

 ~~~~
 $ /books/static/languages.txt
 ~~~~
-but they are common language tags with 'xx' as if missing one.
+but basically they are common language tags with 'xx' as if missing one.